crossplatformsweden/ReactNativeApolloTypeScript/README.md

 # Apollo for React-Native with TypeScript

 Implementation of Apollo for GraphQL in React-Native using TypeScript boilerplate project.

+Require you to add a [GitHub Access Token](#reactnative-environment-config).

+**Warning:** uses live data from the GitHub API and your personal user.
+Use with caution.

 Learn more:

 https://www.robinwieruch.de/react-graphql-apollo-tutorial/